 12 Unforgettable Forests in Literature

-The forest as enchanted space, oasis from civilization, and expression of the mind: a reading list for Arbor Day 2017
+The forest as enchanted space, oasis from civilization, and expression of the mind.

 The idea of an enchanted forest is one of the oldest in storytelling.
 This wild space represents the shortcomings of man’s power, a place where anything can happen.
 Take the Sumerian Epic of Gilgamesh, where the heroes travel to the Cedar Forest to fight monsters, or Tolkien’s Mirkwood, derived from Norse mythology, considered so magical even the gods were wary of entering it.